IMmercato/Anonymous/README.md

-# Annonymous
+# Anonymous
 A Next-Generation Anonymous Social Network

-Annonymous is a social network platform built for users who value privacy above all.
+Anonymous is a social network platform built for users who value privacy above all.
 Our platform creates a space for individuals to interact, share messages, and exchange media without revealing any personally identifiable information.
 Every user is represented solely by a unique identifier, ensuring that interactions remain completely decoupled from real-world identities.

 ## Overview
 In today’s increasingly connected world, privacy is a precious commodity.
 Many users feel pressured to share more about themselves than they’d like.
-Annonymous tackles this challenge by focusing entirely on anonymity and security.
+Anonymous tackles this challenge by focusing entirely on anonymity and security.

 **Core Objective:**
 Empower individuals with the freedom to communicate openly while protecting personal identity.
 By using a system that requires no personal data for registration, users can join and enjoy a social network without compromising their privacy.

 **What Sets Us Apart:**
-Instead of using traditional credentials like usernames and passwords, Annonymous assigns a unique, auto-generated identifier to every user.
+Instead of using traditional credentials like usernames and passwords, Anonymous assigns a unique, auto-generated identifier to every user.
 Enhanced with dynamic, QR code–driven authentication for cross-device access, the system provides a seamless, secure, and entirely anonymous user experience.

 ## Key Features